johnnyawesome/MazeGeneratorSolver/README.md

 There's a slider that lets you adjust the solving-speed.

-Interactively slow down or speed up the solving-algorithm.
+You can interactively slow down or speed up the solving-algorithm.

 ### Overlaying Paths